 As routine, every paper published in IM Publications Open journals has a tweet sent about it on publication from the journal’s Twitter account, has a post made on IM Publications Open’s Facebook page, is included in that issue’s Table of Contents alert e-mail and in the journal’s RSS feed.
 We also create Press Releases for selected papers where there is potential interest in the wider scientific community or within the general public.
-If you have told us about your ORCID iD, your ORCID profile will be updated with details of your new paper in JSI automatically.Our web pages are carefully structured so that all papers are indexed by Google Scholar.
+If you have told us about your ORCID iD, your ORCID profile will be updated with details of your new paper in JSI automatically (provided you give permission, see ORCID article for more information).Our web pages are carefully structured so that all papers are indexed by Google Scholar.
 We also supply information to a number of databases, such as China Knowledge Resource Integrated Database, CrossRef, Directory of Open Access Journals (DOAJ), Portico etc. so that they can include accurate information on papers in their collections.

 What you can do

 Whatever promotional activity you undertake, we strongly suggest that you link to your paper using the Digital Object Identifier (DOI).
 This will ensure that the link always works, even if we restructure our website, and will help ensure that services such as Altmetrics capture any activity around your paper.
 You can construct a working hyperlink by adding “https://doi.org/” to the start of the DOI; e.g. https://doi.org/10.1255/jsi.2016.a3.

 If you have your own Twitter, Facebook, LinkedIn or other social media account, please mention the publication of your paper and provide a link using the DOI.